fredrikekre/HYPRE.jl/docs/src/hypre-matrix-vector.md

-The constructors also support both PartitionedArrays.jl backends: When using the `MPI` backend the communicator of the `PSparseMatrix`/`PVector` is used also for the `HYPREMatrix`/`HYPREVector`, and when using the `Sequential` backend it is assumed to be a single-process setup, and the global communicator `MPI.COMM_WORLD` is used.
+The constructors also support both PartitionedArrays.jl backends: When using the `MPI` backend the communicator of the `PSparseMatrix`/`PVector` is used also for the `HYPREMatrix`/`HYPREVector`, and when using the `Sequential` backend it is assumed to be a single-process setup, and the `MPI.COMM_SELF` communicator is used.

 **Example pseudocode**